 Only open to Master’s students Psychology with specialisation Economic and Consumer Psychology

-explain these problems by means of the acquired knowledge from classic and recent articles about the psychology of selling and advertising;
+acquire knowledge of classic and recent findings on the psychology of selling and advertising;

 Mode of instruction

-Five two-hour work group sessions and one three-hour final meeting (attendance to meetings is mandatory).
-Knowledgde clips.
+One two-hour introductory lecture, 4 two-hour work group sessions and 1 three-hour final meeting (attendance to meetings is mandatory).

-The final grade is based on: 3 individual written assignments (60% of end grade; related to course objectives 1-3) and 1 final group presentation (40% of end grade; related to course objective 4).
-For both assignments, the literature from the reading list below will be used and for the final presentation, students are asked to find additional literature and to use the knowledge clips.
-To pass the course a total (weighted) course grade of at least 5.5 is required, whereby the grade for the final group presentation should be at least a 6.0.
+The final grade is based on: 4 individual written assignments (50% of end grade) and 1 final group presentation (50% of end grade).
+To pass the course a total (weighted) course grade of at least 6.0 is required, whereby the grade for the final group presentation should be at least 6.0.

-Sheets from the workgroups/knowledge clips and classic and recent journal articles:
+Sheets from the workgroups/lectures and classic and recent journal articles:

 Seminar 1: Target Audience